f-blan/SDP_Traffic_DOTS/Report.md

 - ECS.
 This folder contains two subfolders ("DataComponents" and "Systems") that contain all the code related to ECS.
 Also a "Utils" folder is present where some more C# files are stored that contain functions used by the application's systems
 - Scenes.
 This is where the only scene developed by the team is stored.
 The scene is composed of three GameObjects that handle the generation and visualization of the map (Map_Setup and Map_Visual) while setting up the most important systems, as well as a Main Camera and a UI object that displays on screen some information about the simulation at run time.
 - Visuals.
 The scripts used by the scene's GameObjects are all inside its "Scripts" subfolder, which additionally contains also the classes used to represent the map internally.
 This folder also contains the "Textures" folders where all textures and materials used in the simulation are stored.
-<br>All parameters of the application (see section 2.2) can be set from the *insert the file name here* in the root folder of the project
+<br>All parameters of the application (see section 2.2) can be set from the "config.xml" file in the "Assets/Configuration" folder.

 ### 2.2 The parameters
 <br> The parameters of the simulation can be set both by the config.xml file (Assets/Configuration) or by the Unity editor (enable "Override Reading Config File" in Map_Setup GameObject).
 This section presents the table of parameters along with their description.